populationgenomics/team-docs/new_repository.md

 ### Adding GitHub Actions

-You can set up GitHub actions to build the package for you, and upload it to the Anaconda [CPG channel](https://anaconda.org/cpg/), so it becomes available to install with `conda install -c cpg -c conda-forge <my-package>`.
+You can set up GitHub actions to build and upload the package to the Anaconda [CPG channel](https://anaconda.org/cpg/), so it becomes available to install Anaconda [CPG channel](https://anaconda.org/cpg/), so it becomes available to install with `conda install -c cpg -c conda-forge <my-package>`.